-10.3 Two ways to collect data
+Two ways to collect data

-- There are two ways to collect 2×2 contingency table data. - Cross-sectional data is collected by randomly sampling n individuals and cross-classifying them on two variables. - Example Ask n = 143 random individuals two questions: salary high/low and education high-school/college. - The row and column totals are random. - Product binomial data is collected when a fixed number from one group is sampled, and a fixed number from another group is sampled. - Example: Real vs. sham surgery for migraine.
+- There are two ways to collect $2 \times 2$ contingency table data. - Cross-sectional data is collected by randomly sampling n individuals and cross-classifying them on two variables. - Example Ask n = 143 random individuals two questions: salary high/low and education high-school/college. - The row and column totals are random. - Product binomial data is collected when a fixed number from one group is sampled, and a fixed number from another group is sampled. - Example: Real vs. sham surgery for migraine.

-10.4 Fishers exact test
+Fishers exact test

-- For the chi-square test to be valid, we cannot have very small sample sizes, say less than 5 in any cell. - For small sample sizes there is an exact test, called Fisher's exact test for testing $H_0: p_1 = p_2$. - Fisher's test computes all possible 2×2 tables with the same number of successes and failures (56 successes and 19 failures for the migraine study) that make \hat{p}1 and \hat{p}2 even further apart than what we saw, and adds up the probability of seeing each table.
-Your book has details if you are interested on pp. 381-383. - An alternative, that also works for small sample sizes, is the equivalent of the permutation test of Section 7.1, only for binary data, given by chisq.test(surgery,simulate.p.value=TRUE).
+- For the chi-square test to be valid, we cannot have very small sample sizes, say less than 5 in any cell. - For small sample sizes there is an exact test, called Fisher's exact test for testing $H_0: p_1 = p_2$ . - Fisher's test computes all possible $2 \times 2$ tables with the same number of successes and failures (56 successes and 19 failures for the migraine study) that make $\hat{p}1$ and $\hat{p}2$ even further apart than what we saw, and adds up the probability of seeing each table. - An alternative, that also works for small sample sizes, is the equivalent of the permutation test discussed at the beginning of the course, only for binary data, given by chisq.test(surgery,simulate.p.value=TRUE).